chargebyte/chargebyte-docs/docs/source/troubleshooting.rst

 Does EVerest on Charge Control C support ISO 15118-20 yet?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+The required module for ISO 15118-20 has been included in the image since the chargebyte EVerest 1.0.0 release.
-The ISO15118-20 implementation is currently still under development and not yet included in our EVerest releases.
-The implementation is located on a `test branch of the everest-core repository <https://github.com/EVerest/everest-core/tree/testing/iso15118-20>`_.
+The implementation is still under development and integrated into the image only for test purposes.
-As soon as the implementation has been merged to the main branch, we will include this module in the next release cycle.
+Please not that it is currently not possible to support ISO 15118-20 together with the other protocols DIN 70121 and ISO15118-2.
+This is due to architectural reasons and will be fixed in a future release.

 How do I set up OCPP 2.0.1 on Charge Control C with EVerest?